Skip to content

 Seems, THCA doesn't like to be rushed or flushed out quickly.
 So, there's no magical shortcut to get over THCA in your body.
 It is a biological process that takes time.
 Water, exercise, and a healthy diet may help, but they won't shorten weeks for the days.

-My brother?
-He was lucky enough, as the drug test was just for the new joiners; the rest went through a routine medical checkup.
+And, my brother?
+Well, he was lucky enough, as the drug test was just for the new joiners; the rest went through a routine medical checkup.
 So, no one in his workplace thought he was stoned (that's all he's concerned about).

 Disclaimer: This blog is for informational purposes only and does not provide medical advice.
 Always consult a healthcare professional before making changes to your diet or health routine.
 Individual results may vary.